 Request Learning Tool Interoperability (LTI)

 - Check the ITS Tools and Services listing provided on the Safe Computing site.
-If the LTI is not listed, contact 4HELP to request the LTI installation.
+If the LTI is not listed, contact the ITS Service Center to request the LTI installation.
 In the message, provide the name of the tool, reason for use, and the course the LTI should be added to.

 In order for a LTI to be provided for all Canvas instructors, ITS Teaching & Learning must first secure a FERPA agreement.
 Teaching & Learning will reach out to the LTI tool provider and ask them to sign a FERPA agreement.
 This will ensure that student data is treated responsibly and the University of Michigan will maintain ownership of any data.
 In addition, Teaching & Learning will also request an accessibility assessment of the tool.